istvan0304/ck-image-manager/README.md

         'imagemanager' => [
                     'class' => 'istvan0304\imagemanager\components\CkImageManagerComponent',
-                    'useOriginalFilename' => false,     		//use filename (seo friendly) or use a hash 'uploadPath' => 'uploads/files',                 //set upload path (default /uploads) ],
+                    'useOriginalFilename' => false,     		     //use filename (seo friendly) or use a hash 'uploadPath' => 'uploads/files',                 //set upload path (default /uploads) 'allowDuplicateImage' => false,                  //Let you to upload an image more than one times (default: false)
+                ],

 Usage